New York reaches deal with city's biggest public sector union

-NEW YORK, July 2 (Reuters) - New York City has signed a tentative contract with the city largest public sector labor group, District Council 37, Mayor Bill de Blasio said on Wednesday.
+NEW YORK (Reuters) - New York City has signed a tentative contract with the city largest public sector labor group, District Council 37, Mayor Bill de Blasio said on Wednesday.

 DC37 represents more than 120,000 city employees in jobs such as hospital workers, schools aides, construction workers and administrators.